 Energy Jobs in Canada – Hydro Jobs

 Canada is energy rich.
-The country’s hydro generating facilities and hydro electrical distribution networks employ a large number of individuals in Engineering jobs, Management jobs and other highly paying positions across the country but primarily in the provinces of Manitoba, Ontario and Quebec which are home to the Canada's largest hydro generating stations.
+The country’s hydro generating facilities and hydro electrical distribution networks employ a large number of individuals in Engineering jobs, Management jobs and other high paying positions across the country but primarily in the provinces of Manitoba, Ontario and Quebec which are home to the Canada's largest hydro generating stations.

 Hydro or hydropower is the extraction of energy from moving water.
 Water is the second most powerful renewable used for the production of electricity.
 The use of hydro power rather then electrical power has numerous advantages.
 One of the biggest advantages is price.
 It is less expensive to use hydro power than other forms of electrical power.
 Countries that utilize hydropower do not have to depend as much on foreign oil.
 The form of energy also helps to reduce C2 outputs.